MyTran-GitHub/Student-score-prediction/README.md

 4. Requirements & Constraints
 4.1.
 Functional Requirements
 Access to labeled student performance dataset.
-Machine Learning libraries (e.g., scikit-learn, TensorFlow).
-Deployment platform (e.g., Docker, cloud services).
+Machine Learning libraries (e.g., scikit-learn, TensorFlow)

 4.2.
-Non-Functional Requirements
-Scalability: The model should be able to handle a growing number of students and features.

-Latency: Real-time predictions for timely interventions.

-Security: Protecting student data and ensuring compliance with data privacy regulations.

-4.3.
 Constraints
 Availability and quality of input data may impact the model’s accuracy.
 Resource constraints might affect the choice of algorithms and deployment options.

-4.4.
+4.3.
 Out-of-Scope
 Individual student-level interventions are out of scope; the model provides predictions but not recommendations for action.

 5. Methodology